This is an updated blog that was first published on November 17, 2016

 Common Privileged Threat Vectors

-Hackers, malware, partners, insiders gone rogue, and simple user errors—especially in the case of superuser accounts, round-out the most common privileged threat vectors as shown in this infographic.
+Hackers, malware, partners / vendors, insiders gone rogue, and simple user errors—especially in the case of superuser accounts, round-out the most common privileged threat vectors.

-Let’s delve into how some of these vectors play out and also review a couple privileged threat exploits that rocked the world and underscored the need for least privilege.
+Let’s delve into how some of these vectors play out and review a few real-world examples.

 Poor Computing Hygiene + Unmanaged Privileges = Opportunities for Exploits